Flower Mound Property Division Attorney

 Representing Your Interests with 15+ Years of Legal Experience

 One aspect of divorce that can often prove contentious is property division.
-At the Law Office of Phillip M. Herr, PLLC, we understand the laws that apply to marital property division.
-We've been working for clients in cases involving property division and divorce for years, and we understand how to preserve your interests and protect your future as you embark on a new phase of life.
+At the Law Office of Phillip M. Herr, PLLC, he understands the laws that apply to marital property division.
+He has been working for clients in cases involving property division and divorce for years, and he understands how to preserve your interests and protect your future as you embark on a new phase of life.
 You need legal representation to ensure that your voice is heard and that the terms of your divorce are fair.

 Phillip M. Herr has 16 years of legal experience serving clients in divorce and family law cases.
 Additionally, he served as an Associate Judge for Title IV-D Court #35, addressing issues of conservatorship, possession, and child support.
 You can trust Mr. Herr to uphold your rights and your interests every step of the way.